If you want to learn how to make websites, we have good news for you: we are holding a two-day workshop for beginners!

 We have space only for 40 people, so make sure to fill out the form very carefully!

 Do I need to know anything about websites or programming?

 No!
 Workshops are for beginners.
 You don’t need to know anything about it.
 However, if you have a little bit of technical knowledge (i.e. you know what HTML or CSS are) you still can apply!

 I am not living in Grand Rapids, can I attend?

 Of course!
 If you're confident you can come, go ahead and apply!

 Should I bring my own laptop?

 Yes.
-We have no hardware, so we expect you to bring your computer with you.
+We have no hardware, so we expect you to bring your computer with you, if you have one.
 If you don't have one, please email us and we will try to make arrangements.
-We feel it's also important that you will take home everything you’ll write and create during workshops, which is much easier to do if you have your own laptop.
+It is also important for us that you will take home everything you’ll write and create during workshops.

 Do I need to have something installed on my laptop?

-It would be helpful to have Django installed before workshops, but we don't expect you to install anything on your own.
-We will make sure that one of our coaches will help you with this task.
+It would be helpful to have Django installed before workshops, but wouldn't expect you to install anything on your own.
+We will make sure that one of our coaches will help you out with this task.